 For Gucci, Li Yu Chun represents feminism in some way.
 She has broken the stereotype of Asian women being sweet and gentle, showcasing a style of androgyny that has proven a good fit for Gucci.

 Gucci also collaborated with Zhou Fenxia, connecting with ordinary customers.
 “This is the first time that an ordinary Chinese woman was selected for a high fashion promotional video in three decades, and her personal video clip has gathered the most likes on Gucci’s Instagram,” according to CGTN, an English-language news channel of China Central Television.

 Zhou Fenxia is an owner of a Chinese restaurant in Rome.
-The creative director Alessandro Michele met Ms Zhou fenxia in her restaurant during a dinner and he realized that she could be a good fit for the unveiled “Roman Rhapsody” campaign. “ Probably because of my Chinese identity,” Zhou told Netease (网易) during an interview.
+The creative director Alessandro Michele met Ms. Zhou fenxia in her restaurant during dinner and he realized that she could be a good fit for the unveiled “Roman Rhapsody” campaign. “ Probably because of my Chinese identity,” Zhou told Netease (网易) during an interview.
 “Gucci wants to expand its Chinese market and I think they would like to star Chinese people in their campaigns.”

 To Sum up, Gucci’s marketing strategy in China has succeeded through 3 methods :

 We are a GMA, specialists of digital marketing in China.
 Feel free to contact us for more information about business development in China.
 Our team has been helped many brands to break through the market, using the latest and the most effective digital tool, creating appropriate strategy for your project.